liorsolomon/ai-options-trading-bot/ai-options-trading-bot/docs/WHATSAPP_INTEGRATION.md

 # WhatsApp Group Integration Strategy

+> **Privacy Note**: This integration is designed to work with any investment/trading WhatsApp group while maintaining complete privacy.
+No group names or member details are stored in the code.

 ## 📱 The Challenge

 WhatsApp Web requires QR code authentication that expires, making it incompatible with automated GitHub Actions containers.